marcoalopez/Python_course/notebooks/installing_Python.md

 2. Install miniconda following the instructions.

 3. Open the **Anaconda Prompt** and a console will pop up.
-You will see something similar to this (the path may change depending on the file system of your operating system)
+You will see something like this (the path may vary depending on the file system of your operating system)

    ```
    (base) C:\Users\Marco>
    ```

 4. First, make sure you have the latest version of **conda** installed.
-To do this, enter the following command:
+To do this, type the following command:

    ```
    >conda update conda
    ```
    and update if necessary (👉 tip: do this often).

 5. If you have been paying attention, you will see that the current line in the console says "base" in parentheses.
-This means that you are in the base Python environment.
-A wise strategy is to install nothing in this environment apart from the default Python libraries that were already added during the miniconda installation process.
-You can see which libraries by using  ``conda list`` if you are curious.
+This means that you are in a Python environment called "base".
+A wise strategy is to not install anything in this environment other than the standard Python libraries that have already been added during the Miniconda installation process.
+If you are curious, you can see which libraries these are by entering the command ``conda list``.
 Our strategy will be to create a new Python environment, which we will call "course", and install there all the libraries that we will use during the course.
-For this we will use the following command:
+To do this, we will enter the following command:

    ```
    >conda create --name course python
    ```

-6. Once finished, use the command ``conda env list`` and you will see listed two environments, _base_ and _course_, and an asterisk indicating that "base" is the currently active environment.
-To install the Python libraries needed in the _course_ environment we first have to activate the environment, so we enter ``activate course``.
-Now you will see in parentheses the word "course" indicating that we are within this environment.
+6. Once finished, use the command ``conda env list`` and you will see two environments listed, "base" and "course", and an asterisk indicating that "base" is the currently active environment.
+To install the Python libraries needed in the "course" environment, we need to activate it first, so we type ``activate course``.
+Now you will see the word "course" in parentheses, indicating that "course" is now the active environment.

 7. Next, we proceed to install the libraries needed for the course.
 Instead of doing it one by one, we will do it in a single line as follows (you can paste and copy the command directly into your console)